Calculate TDS on your property purchase and file correctly.

 - Download the acknowledgment and generate Form 16B for the seller

-- For joint buyers, each buyer files a separate Form 26QB for their share
+- For joint buyers or sellers, each buyer-seller combination generally needs a separate Form 26QB for the actual share

 Buyer compliance check